The Water Replies

 We welcome poetry, prose, short stories, journal entries, lyrics, illustrations and more.

 During the first three months of this year's lockdown, we sent 446 blank journals to individuals and families across the coastline, inviting creative responses to life along the water.
 There was no format to the journalling process - these have been completed with words, drawings, collage and thoughts in however the person taking part would like to do it.
+You can listen to some audio recordings here from participants.

 To encourage new creative ideas, we hosted free artist-led workshops, originally hosted within arts spaces along the coastline, before being transferred to Zoom due to COVID-19.